mati3230/MetaMarathon/README.md

 ## Task

 Clone the repository and switch to one of the branches named easy, medium and hard.
 Fill in the gaps which are marked with **TODO**.
 Execute script dqn/src/main.py.
 All scripts can include TODOs.
 After finishing development, you can download pretrained weights from the Nextcloud-folder and see the agent play.
 You switch between training and playing process by changing the **train**-Flag.
-The slides can be downloaded as pdf from the [Nextcloud](https://nextcloud.mirevi.medien.hs-duesseldorf.de/index.php/s/LPlGOaw87G9iQa8)(filename: "Build your own Hero.pdf")
+The slides can be downloaded as pdf from the [Nextcloud] (https://nextcloud.mirevi.medien.hs-duesseldorf.de/index.php/s/LPlGOaw87G9iQa8)(filename: "Build your own Hero.pdf").

 ### Aim